andydevstic/tinder-clone/README.md

 # Introduction

-This is a Tinder Clone project currently at version 1.0 (without backend integrated).
+This is a Tinder Clone project currently at version 2.0 (with backend integrated).

 ## Features
-  .
-Like/pass a user
-  .
-View history of liked/passed users.
-  .
-Usage of local storage to keep the liked/passed history persistent between reloads.
-  .
-Performance optimization: Prevent race-condition when user swipes too fast, and limit the number of users cached in the memory during pagination.
+  - Better performance compared to version 1.0 thanks to own backend integration
+  - Allow browsing history pagination.
+  - Ensure user do not view liked/passed users.

 ## To Improve

-During phase 2, the real backend will be integrated with following features/enhancements:
-  .
-Better runtime speed and UX since fetching user's general info and age can be merged into 1 API only.
-  .
-With usage of database, the pagination of browsing history will be production-like and user's interacted people will be recorded to prevent displaying the same people twice.
-  .
-View matched pairs.
+  - Open a notification if the user you've just liked also liked you.
+  - Display a sign when browsing history to indicate that person and you are a matched pair.

 # App Bootstrap